Baldpet/visit-corfu/README.md

 I have listed the following languages and technology used to produce this project below:

 * Markdown
+    * For the ReadMe file
 * HTML 5
+    * For the base information and structure of the webpages
 * CSS 3
+    * For the styling and beauty of the webpages
 * Bootstrap 4
+    * Was used as a base for the structure using the grid system.
+    * Used for the forms and tables included within the webpages.
+* Bootstap 4/Javascript
+    * Used on the mobile header to incorporate a dropdown.

 ## __Testing__